uba/goes-latlon/README.md

 The result is a set of netCDF files for each spatial resolution (1.0, 2.0, 4.0 and 10 kilometers).

-Basically, each file contains grids for latitude and longitude that is the same size as the data array in the GOES netCDF file (e.g. `CMI` array). netCDF file is encoded using `int16` datatype and `scale_factor` and `add_offset` attributes.
+Basically, each file contains grids for latitude and longitude that is the same size as the data array in the GOES netCDF file (e.g. `CMI` array). netCDF file is encoded using `int16` datatype, `scale_factor` and `add_offset` attributes.

 * `data/goes16-full-disk-lat-lon-1.0km.nc`
 * `data/goes16-full-disk-lat-lon-2.0km.nc`